 The board did not allow the district manager (who was a licensed South Carolina pharmacist) to attest to my time, so I had no other option.
 While my experience is an outlier (I have not heard of another pharmacist that went through so much to obtain their hours) please do not make this mistake!”

 Don’t be overwhelmed, Barton Healthcare Staffing specialists are here to assist you and provide guidance through this whole process.
-Check out our open jobs, and connect with a recruiter today!
+Check out our opportunities today to learn where you can get started!